cs50nestm/web/temperature/README.md

 </div>

 ## Getting Started
-Here’s how to download this problem’s "distribution code" (i.e., starter code) into your own CS50 IDE.
-Log into [CS50 IDE](https://ide.cs50.io) and then, in a terminal window, execute each of the below.
+Here’s how to download this problem’s "distribution code" (i.e., starter code).
+Log into [code.cs50.io](https://code.cs50.io) and then, in a terminal window, execute each of the below.

 1. Execute `wget https://intro.cs50nestm.net/wp-content/uploads/2020/02/temperature.zip` to download a (compressed) ZIP file with this problem’s distribution.
 2. Execute `unzip temperature.zip` to uncompress that file.